gvwilson/sensibleadventures/booksters-apprentice.md

 but Niquolas turned away and pretended not to see her.

-After dinner was over and she had scraped the dishes clean, Erileine went up to her room and slid under his quilt.
+After dinner was over and she had scraped the dishes clean, Erileine sat with her mother and sister while her father played a few songs on the flutes he was carving.
+As always, he said it was to make sure they were in tune, but Erileine had long since realized that he just liked to play.
+She laid her head on her mother's shoulder and listened to the gentle notes, each as light as a butterfly.

+When her father finished, she went up to her room and slid under her quilt.
 She lay there for a moment looking–really looking–at her room for the first time she could remember.
 The wood-and-leather toys on the shelf by the window seemed to have shrunk.
-Maybe her mother was right: maybe it was time to pass them on to someone else.
+Maybe her mother was
+right: maybe it was time to pass them on to someone else.

 She tossed and turned for hours.
 When sleep finally came, it brought a new nightmare.
 This time, Fraederiq and Niquolas were dangling her